Engineered immune cells take on Hard-to-Treat prostate cancer

 Summary

-This early-stage trial tests a new treatment for men with a type of advanced prostate cancer that no longer responds to hormone therapy.
-The treatment uses the patient's own immune cells, which are modified in a lab to better recognize and attack cancer cells.
+This early-phase trial is testing a new treatment for men with a tough-to-treat form of prostate cancer that has spread and no longer responds to hormone therapy.
+The treatment uses the patient's own immune cells, which are modified in a lab to recognize and attack cancer cells that have a specific marker called PSCA.
 Some participants will also receive radiation therapy.
-The main goals are to check safety and find the best dose.
+The main goals are to check safety, find the best dose, and see if the treatment can shrink tumors or lower PSA levels.

 Disclaimer